 Greetings to Our Partners from All Communities!

-For these reasons and to better align with the updated National HIV/AIDS Strategy Minnesota created a single community planning body by integrating the work of the previous prevention and care planning groups (Minnesota HIV Services Planning Council and the Community Cooperative Council on HIV/AIDS Prevention) to combine prevention and care efforts.
+The Minnesota Council for HIV/AIDS Care and Prevention (MCHACP) began work in February 2016.
+With the evolution of rapid testing and quicker connection to care, the benefits of medications leading to undetectable viral loads (U=U), Pre-Exposure Prophylaxis (PrEP) for those at risk for HIV, and more people with HIV living normal life spans, the old gaps and differences between HIV prevention and care are blurring and coming together.
+For these reasons, and to better align with the updated National HIV/AIDS Strategy, Minnesota created a single community planning body by integrating the work of the previous prevention and care community planning groups to combine prevention and care efforts.
 Though this integration signals a new era in collaborative efforts, the work and achievements of the previous two councils cannot be overlooked.

 It is the responsibility of MCHACP to: oversee the development, update, and monitoring of the Minnesota comprehensive jurisdictional plan for HIV prevention, care and treatment; allocate federal Ryan White funds for Part A for HIV treatment and care services; make allocations recommendations to Part B for HIV treatment and care services; and prioritize populations for HIV prevention services.